peniblec/rac-kun/README.md

 (see Development Notes for more on the concept of groups), the different rings composing it, and a recap of your predecessors and successors.

+Some other commands:
+- `send` (followed by some text) sends the text to all peers at once, bypassing the rings.
+- `help` will display the list of available commands
+- `quit` will exit the application (if `ui` has been set to false, the application can still be shut down by sending SIGINT (generally by pressing the `Control` `C` keys), SIGTERM or SIGKILL

 # Development Notes